apache/spark/docs/sql-programming-guide.md

 names (`json`, `parquet`, `jdbc`, `orc`, `libsvm`, `csv`, `text`).
 DataFrames loaded from any data source type can be converted into other types using this syntax.

-To load a JSON file you can use:
 <div class="codetabs">
 <div data-lang="scala"  markdown="1">
 {% include_example manual_load_options scala/org/apache/spark/examples/sql/SQLDataSourceExample.scala %}